The 10 Commandments of Staying Fit on Vacation

 Defeat the traveler's gut, like so

 Your gut probably says no, and we get it.
-Burgers, beers and oysters are tasty.
+Burgers and beers are tasty.
 8 a.m. jogs are not.
 But travel and fitness can coexist, and even thrive, if you plan accordingly.

 Start with a run